 We are talking about the death of spam.

 Far from an Orwellian nightmare, smart businesses are integrating automation into their marketing strategies to do precisely that, and more.
 Not only are systems like HubSpot and SharpSpring adding unrivalled personalisation to customer engagement, they are also providing a wealth of data to guide the arm of strategy and planning.

 It almost sounds against all that is holy to suggest automation delivers a better, more personalised journey than traditional marketing alternatives, but the stats don’t lie.
-Our MD Joe Birkedale recently revealed his love affair with statistics in The Drum (you can also read about it on our blog).
-Included was this gem: you are three times more likely to see a higher return on investment with inbound than traditional marketing.
+Our MD Joe Birkedale recently revealed his love affair with statistics in The Drum.
+Included was this gem: "you are three times more likely to see a higher return on investment with inbound than traditional marketing."

 Why?
 Because at the heart of this automation is choice.
 Prospects choose to provide their details to receive content that is of interest.
 They opt-in.
 When employed properly, brands can adopt automation to take prospects from awareness, through to salivating leads and even on to the promised land of advocacy, 24/7.
 To butcher another marketing buzzword, this is the antithesis of disruptive communication.
 Rather than demanding the attention of a consumer or business hoping they may be thinking of you, inbound automation follows the issues that are important to prospects, offering advice and guidance when they are actively searching for answers, through insightful use of paid, earned and social channels.